eggbe/hash-store/README.md

 ]);
 ```

-The `path` option define the directory to store all generated files.
-Please, pay attention what you will get an exception if this directory doesn't exists.
+The `path` option defines the directory to store all generated files.
+Please, be sure that directory exists and writable, or you risk to get an exception otherwise.

+The `sort` option specifies the sorting and can take the combination of binary flags.
+Currently, you can choose the sorting by alphabet or by creation date in direct and reverse order.

-Also the `sort` option specifies the type of sorting and the `filter` option set a regular expression for keywords filtering.
-If any keyword won't match this expression the special exception will be thrown.
+The `filter` option set the regular expression for keywords syntax checking.
+If any given keyword doesn't match this expression, the exception will be thrown.

-## Sorting

-All hashes stored with a timestamp to have an ability for extended sorting features.
-Currently it possible to sort hashes by:

-* Keywords in direct order (`'sort' => HashStore::BY_WORD`)
-* Keywords in converse order (`'sort' => HashStore::BY_WORD | HashStore::BY_DESC`)
-* Dates by descending (`'sort' => HashStore::BY_DATE`)
-* Dates by ascending (`'sort' => HashStore::BY_DATE | HashStore::BY_DESC`)

 ## Usage
 You have to use the following method to create and add new hash into storage:
 ```php
 $HashStore->create('keyword');
 ```

-Of course you always can view all existing hashes via the following code:
+Also, you always can view all existing hashes via the following code:
 ```php
 foreach($HashStore->all() as $keyword => $content){
 	echo $keyword . ' ' . $content;
 }
 ```

-The following method help you to find any hash by a keyword:
+The following method helps you to find any hash by a keyword:
 ```php
 $hash = $HashStore->find('keyword');
 ```

-If you need to get a keyword by a hash so it also possible:
+But if you need to get a keyword by a hash so it also possible:
 ```php
 $keyword = $HashStore->search('a2f51b04c9a31cd2defc4d3550eecb71');
 ```

-And of course you can remove any hash if you really wish:
+Of course you can remove any hash if you really need:
 ```php
 $HashStore->remove('keyword');
 ```